ddluc/discreet-request/README.md

 This module a wrapper around the popular node [request](https://github.com/request/request) library for creating discreet, un-intrusive http requests.

+> Hi there!
+Are you using this library?
+If so I'd love to hear your use case(s) and feedback.
+If you have an issue or request, fill out an issue on the Github repo.
+Othewise feel free to reach out via email, which can be found on my Github page.
+Cheers!

 ## Features:

 * Creates requests using rotating proxies and user agents